soungofmusic/leisure-navigator--beaverhacks2025/README.md

   – Deployed entirely on Google Cloud Platform (GCP) using Cloud Run/App Engine, Cloud Functions, and Firestore.

 - **MCP Integration (Optional Advanced Feature):**
-  – Configure a GitHub MCP server or add workspace rules so Windsurf can fetch additional context from your GitHub repository.
+  – Configure a GitHub MCP server or add workspace rules to fetch additional context from your GitHub repository.
 This enables the AI to use your own libraries and documentation in its code generation and suggestions.

 ---